guysoft/ZynthianOS/README.rst

 ~~~~~

 #.
 If needed, override existing config settings by creating a new file ``src/config.local``.
 You can override all settings found in ``src/config``.
 If you need to override the path to the Raspbian image to use for building OctoPi, override the path to be used in ``ZIP_IMG``.
 By default, the most recent file matching ``*-raspbian.zip`` found in ``src/image`` will be used.
 #.
+If you want to include extra soundfonts in the image, you have to copy them to ``src/modules/zynthianos/filesystem/soundfonts``.
+You have to organize your soundfonts in 3 subdirs, by format: SF2, SFZ, GIG
+#.
 Run ``src/build_dist`` as root.
 #.
 The final image will be created in ``src/workspace``